New plaintiffs join lawsuit that claims Trump violates Constitution

 An emolument is any kind of payment made to a federal official, according to the suit.

-A representative of the Trump Organization did not immediately respond to a request for comment.
+The Trump Organization deferred comment to the White House.
+White House officials did not immediately respond to a request for comment.

 Related: Ethics group lawsuit says Trump is violating Constitution